What is CRO, and why do we need it?

 Sometimes we just need to speak to a representative, and when this isn’t an option, it can be frustrating.
 Having help immediately available doesn’t just help the shopper make an informed purchase, but also reduce the returns and exchanges that come to your business.

 Be sure to offer help whenever needed.
-Research shows that 38% of consumers are more likely to buy from a company if they offer live chat support.
+Research shows that 38% of consumers are more likely to buy from a company if they offer live chat support and we already know that SMS based customer support is one of the fastest-growing SMS marketing trends.
+Offering customer support in real-time via mobile can make the experience easier and better for users.
 A trustworthy customer service quality assurance checklist that enables you to compile and examine customer feedback can help you raise conversion rates.
 Afterward, you can apply this feedback to improve the general live chat user experience.

 This doesn’t mean you need to have a customer support representative present 24/7.
 You can set up your online and offline hours to be transparent with your customers.